cyberbotics/webots-doc/reference/solid.md

 [IndexedFaceSet](indexedfaceset.md#indexedfaceset)s, placed in the `children` field of the [Solid](solid.md#solid) nodes.
 However this graphical representation is usually too complex to be used directly for detecting collisions.
-If there are too many faces the simulation becomes slow and error- prone.
+If there are too many faces the simulation becomes slow and error-prone.
 For that reason, it is useful to be able to approximate the graphical representation by simpler primitives, e.g., one or more [Box](box.md#box) or [Capsule](capsule.md#capsule)s, etc. This is the purpose of the `boundingObject` field.

 Various combinations of primitives can be used in a `boundingObject`: it can contain either: